OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

    width="55%" style="float:left;padding-right:15px;padding-top:15px">
 </a>

-A core part of our mission is to build a diverse community around GRASS GIS we have launched several initiatives to grow the user and contributor base:
+A core part of our mission is to build a diverse community around GRASS GIS.
+We have launched several initiatives to grow the user and contributor base:

 **Mentoring activities:** We’ve established a [mentoring